 HMMT Education

-I gave a talk for high school students at the February and November 2021 iterations of the Harvard MIT Math Tournament on quantum mechanics and information theory.
+I gave a talk for high school students at the February and November 2021 iterations of HMMT (formerly known as the Harvard-MIT Mathematics Tournament) on quantum mechanics and information theory.
 My slides are available here.